-The day changes according to the birthday of the current King or Queen, and in 2014 for the first time ever, Queen’s day turned into King’s day, and it will stay like this until King Willem-Alexander’s daughter (Catharina-Amalia) claims the throne.
+The day changes according to the birthday of the current King or Queen, and in 2014 for the first time ever, Queen’s day turned into King’s day.
+It will stay like this until King Willem-Alexander’s daughter (Catharina-Amalia) claims the throne and becomes queen herself.
 We’re going to cover a bit more about the history and what you can expect this coming Koningsdag.

 Ever Evolving Day

 King William (reign) was not a very well-liked king, but his daughter, Princess Wilhelmina, (the current King’s great Grandmother) was popular amongst the people.
-One day one of the editors of an Utrecht newspaper, J. W.R.
-Gerlach, expressed that her birthday should be observed as an opportunity for a national comradery and patriotic celebration.
-The first time it happened was in the city of Utrecht, where Princess Willhelmina was paraded through the streets of cheering people, soon gaining popularity among the rest of the municipalities.
+One day one of the editors of a Utrecht newspaper, J. W.R.
+Gerlach, expressed that her birthday should be observed as an opportunity for a national comradery and patriotic celebration and still to this day it is!

-When Willhelmina inherited the throne in 1890, Princess day became Queen’s day, which was how it would stay as there were two Queens after her, Juliana (April 30), and Beatrix (January 31, who kept it on the 30th of April as a tribute to her mother, and because January isn’t the best time of year for our outdoor activities).
+When Wilhelmina inherited the throne in 1890, Princess day became Queen’s day, which was how it would stay as there were two Queens after her, Juliana (April 30), and Beatrix (January 31, who kept it on the 30th of April as a tribute to her mother, and because January isn’t the best time of year for our outdoor activities).
 Beatrix was the first to go to different cities (depending on size) every year to visit the people.

-Party for a King or Queen
+King’s day: Party for a King or Queen

 Yup, you can be sure that it’s going to be a good time on the King’s (or Queen’s) birthday.
 This year, Kind Willem-Alexander and Queen Maxima will be going to Zwolle, so if you want to see the man himself in the flesh, you can go there for the parade and maybe even shake his hand!